 The approach of Business and Human Rights Resource Centre is to focus on impact through highlighting the efforts and struggles of human rights advocates, collaborate by cooperating with allies and partners around the world, maintain independence from government, religion, political and economic interest, commit to fairly and objectively representing all sides of debates, and going beyond the headlines by drawing attention to under-the-radar cases, countries, and victims alongside those in the public eye.

 Modern Slavery Registry.
-The Business & Human Rights Resource Centre maintains the Modern Slavery Registry to create a public track record of companies' statements under the UK Modern Slavery Act, the California Transparency in Supply Chains Act and the Australian Modern Slavery Act.
-In March 2020 the Registry held over 12,000 statements.
-See link to separate record below.
+The Business & Human Rights Resource Centre did maintain the Modern Slavery Registry to create a public track record of companies' statements under the UK Modern Slavery Act, the California Transparency in Supply Chains Act and the Australian Modern Slavery Act.
+This registry closed in January 2021.

 Maritime Human Rights Reporting Platform.
 Jan 2018.
 In January 2018 BHRRC announced a new and unique partnership with Human Rights at Sea with the launch of a new global platform for recording cases of maritime human rights abuses, highlighting pertinent international cases from the shipping and fisheries industries, and publishing cases relevant to identifying best Corporate Social Responsibility (CSR) practices for companies operating in the maritime sector.